apache/mesos/docs/upgrades.md

 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.20.x to 0.21.x

+**NOTE** Disabling slave checkpointing has been deprecated; the slave --checkpoint flag has been deprecated and will be removed in a future release.

+In order to upgrade a running cluster:

+* Install the new master binaries and restart the masters.
+* Install the new slave binaries and restart the slaves.
+* Upgrade the schedulers by linking the latest native library (mesos jar upgrade not necessary).
+* Restart the schedulers.
+* Upgrade the executors by linking the latest native library and mesos jar (if necessary).

 ## Upgrading from 0.19.x to 0.20.x.

 **NOTE**: The Mesos API has been changed slightly in this release.
 The CommandInfo has been changed (see below), which makes launching a command more flexible.
 The 'value' field has been changed from _required_ to _optional_.
 However, it will not cause any issue during the upgrade (since the existing schedulers always set this field).